virtualdataset/metagen-docs/docsrc/content/concepts/function_graphs.md

 From this function graph template, we have two distinct paths -- two different composed functions to be created.
 If we traverse each path from the coordinate, we see two *composed function template*s.
-They are, in pseudo-code form, long->U->long->F->String, and long->U->long->L->String.
+They are, in pseudo-code form:

-## Data Mapping vs Data Generation

-Virtual dataset emphasizes the idea of "data mapping" over "data generation", but allows for users to break these rules when necessary.
-Data mapping implies that pure functions are being used.
-Data generation implies that deterministic output is not expected.
-The choice between these is simply a matter of whether you use mutable state in your mapping.

-### Mutable State?

-A functions that depends on mutable state in addition to the input value will not yield the same result for a given input.
-Such functions may produce the same sequence of outputs given the same sequence of inputs, but this is not sufficient for simulating sampling from a population with stable properties.

-### Immutable State?

-A mapping function that does not depend on changing state is effectively a pure function.
-This includes functions that depend on data, as long as that data itself doesn't change.

-Parameters to a function that can initialize it are simply another form of immutable state -- so long as these parameters do not change for the life of the function.

-## Choosing Mapping Functions
+- `long->U->long->F->String`
+- `long->U->long->L->String`

+When decomposed further, these composed function templates yeild a more specific function template for each function in the flow which must be individually assignable from the available functions in the runtime.

+- `long->U->long`
+- `long->F->String`
+- `long->L->String`

+So long as the runtime library has a matching function available for the function name and type signature, it is possible to realize a FGK at runtime.

+## Binding a Template

+The explanations above avoided talking about function naming directly in order to focus on the data flow and type semantics of function graphs.
+However, you may have functions which are actually named **U**, **F**, and **L** in your library which have the same type signatures.
+In Java, these might look like

+    long U(long input) ...
+    String F(long input) ...
+    String L(long input) ...

+In this case, it would be possible to bind the example function graph template above using simple function name resolution to method (or static functions if you prefer) names.
+If the call to bind the function graph template was successful, the result would be called a FGK-NeedsAName, and would provide a runtime API for setting and getting values.

 The function placeholders in the examples above can be satisfied by any function instance that fits the type signatures.
-Further, how these functions are realized at runtime are left to the individual data mapping libraries.
+Further, how these functions are realized at runtime are ultimately left to the individual data mapping libraries.
 Each library supports a set of loadable functions that can be asked for by name.
-The details of this are left for later in the usage section.
+How this name is resolved to an actual function is not limited to simple name-based lookup as described above.